Finding a Therapist Who Can Help You Heal

 Therapy will not always feel pleasant.
 Painful memories, frustrations or feelings might surface.
 This is a normal part of therapy and your therapist will guide you through this process.
 Be sure to communicate with your therapist about how you are feeling.

 Therapy should be a safe place.
-While there will be times when you’ll feel challenged or when you’re facing unpleasant feelings, you should always feel safe.
+While at times you’ll feel challenged or face unpleasant feelings, you should always feel safe.
 If you’re starting to feel overwhelmed or you’re dreading your therapy sessions, talk to your therapist.

 Your first therapy sessions